 Web Security and Compliance

 I have a particular interest in web security and compliance initiatives.
 I’ve done this for numerous companies from small to large.

 Misjudging Complexity in Work and Life

-Over the last couple of decades, complexity across work, life and technology has increased.
+Over the last couple of decades, complexity across work, life, and technology has increased.
 While the emergence of new technologies has simplified life in many ways, it has brought work and life closer together as never before.
-This leads to surprising outcomes in the way we perceive complex scenarios which impacts our judgments and risk-taking.
+This leads to surprising outcomes in the way we perceive complex scenarios which impact our judgments and risk-taking.

 Worked with ARRIS on digital marketing and technology solutions to better leverage the NASCAR sponsorship with Joe Gibbs Racing.